n8peace/Banana-Clock/docs/development.md

 ---

-*This development guide provides the foundation for contributing to DayStart.
+*This development guide provides the foundation for contributing to Banana Clock.
 For setup instructions, see [supabase-setup.md](supabase-setup.md).
 For deployment workflows, see [deployment.md](deployment.md).*

 **Last Updated**: July 2024